-Same location sales for the segment grew 6% in the first quarter.
-Automotive sales increased 17%, from a combination of expanded content, participation in new vehicle platforms, and demand strength in each of the major markets.
+Same location sales for the segment grew 10%.
+Automotive sales increased 21% from a combination of expanded content, participation in new vehicle platforms, and demand strength in each of the major geographic markets.
 Same location sales also increased 3% in Machinery.
-In Commercial Vehicle Products, sales declined significantly versus a strong first quarter of 2013.
+These combined improvements were partially offset by a 22% sales decrease in Commercial Vehicle Products.

-The segment's EBIT and EBIT margins increased during the quarter, primarily from higher sales and the non-recurrence of a litigation accrual from the first quarter of last year.
+The segment's EBIT and EBIT margin increased during the quarter primarily from higher sales.